MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Add-CauClusterRole.md

 The **Add-CauClusterRole** cmdlet adds the Cluster-Aware Updating (CAU) clustered role that provides the self-updating functionality to the specified cluster.
 When the CAU clustered role has been added to a cluster, the failover cluster can update itself on the schedule that is specified by the user, without requiring an external computer to coordinate the cluster updating process.

-To run this cmdlet, Windows PowerShell® remoting must be enabled on each node.
+To run this cmdlet, Windows PowerShell remoting must be enabled on each node.
 To do this, run the **Enable-PSRemoting** cmdlet.
 In addition, ensure that the Windows Remote Management - Compatibility Mode (HTTP-In) firewall exception is enabled on each node.